Don B. Daily Memorial Fund

 Description of the team that will work on the project.
 Please include the names of the professor(s) and identify the names and/or number of students who will be on the team and their respective majors.

 Project schedule including a list of anticipated tasks and milestones.

-Plans for direct steel plant interaction during the project to gain student awareness of the steel industry.
+Include previous faculty and student interaction with steel plans as well as proposed plans for faculty and student direct steel plant interaction during the project to gain awareness of the steel industry.